isaumya/wp-server-stats/readme.txt

 Also now you don't have to contact your host every single time for minor things.
 You can easy see the server stats at your WP admin dashboard and take curtail decision based on that, like if enabling some plugin is consuming a lot of memory or CPU etc.

-> It took countless hours (250 hrs+) to code, design, test and include many useful server info that you like so much to show up in your WordPress dashboard.
-If you enjoy this plugin and understand the huge effort I put into this, please consider **[donating some amount](https://donate.isaumya.com/) (no matter how small)** for keeping aliave the development of this plugin.
+> It took countless hours (450 hrs+) to code, design, test and include many useful server info that you like so much to show up in your WordPress dashboard.
+If you enjoy this plugin and understand the huge effort I put into this, please consider **[donating some amount](https://donate.isaumya.com/) (no matter how small)** for keeping alive the development of this plugin.
 Thank you again for using my plugin.
-Also if you love using this plugin, I would really appiciate if you take 2 minutes out of your busy schedule to **[share your review](https://wordpress.org/support/plugin/wp-server-stats/reviews/)** about this plugin.
+Also if you love using this plugin, I would really applicate if you take 2 minutes out of your busy schedule to **[share your review](https://wordpress.org/support/plugin/wp-server-stats/reviews/)** about this plugin.

 Features of the plugin include: